mikesmithgh/kitty-scrollback.nvim/README.md

 ```

 ## 🧬 Environment Variables
-The environment variable `KITTY_SCROLLBACK_NVIM` is set to `true` while kitty-scrollback.nvim is active.
+The environment variable `KITTY_SCROLLBACK_NVIM` is set to `'true'` while kitty-scrollback.nvim is active.
+> [!NOTE]
+> `'true'` is a string because `KITTY_SCROLLBACK_NVIM` is an environment variable.
+Make sure to use a string `'true'` in Lua
+> instead of accidentally using a boolean `true`.
+Otherwise, the conditional checks will not operate as expected.

 This can be used to in your Neovim configuration to provide kitty-scrollback.nvim specific behavior that may differ from a regular Neovim instance.
 ```lua